AddstarMC/Swaparoo/README.md

 - `swaparoo.command.debug` - Allows the use of the `/swaparoo debug` command.
 - `swaparoo.command.keys` - Allows the use of the `/swaparoo keys` command.
 - `swaparoo.command.stargems` - Allows the use of the `/swaparoo stargems` and `/swaparoo stardust` commands.
+- `swaparoo.command.balance` - Allows the use of the `/stargems` command to view the player's balance.
 - `swaparoo.command.balance.other` - Allows the use of the `/stargems <player>` command to view another player's balance.
+- `swaparoo.command.buyconfirm` - Allows the use of the `/buyconfirm` command.

 ## Integrations